Oscar395/OSLauncher/README.md

 ## Downloads

-This requires java to run properly.
+The launcher requires java to work properly.
 If you don't have java Installed you can download it from here: [JDK 17](https://download.oracle.com/java/17/archive/jdk-17.0.8_windows-x64_bin.exe)

 Download .Jar version: